Kinetic formulation of compartmental epidemic models: Existence and uniqueness of solutions of the kinetic model

-\begin{proof} We assume without loss of generality that $\varepsilon=1$ and start with the existence part.
+\begin{proof} We assume without loss of generality that $\varepsilon=1$.
 Whenever we refer to a constant $C$ (with or without index), we consider that ``there exists a positive number $C$ such that''.
 Its precise value is immaterial to the proof of the theorem, and the same parameter $C$ may refer to different constants along the proof.